Teragron/teragron.github.io/README.md

 ## How it works
 This code generates a Markdown blog post with tne given title, content, and image input.
 It uses the Gradio library to provide a user interface for entering the required data.
+Double click on the app.bat file to run the Web UI after installing the packages inside the requirements.txt file.

 ## Functions